 What is Canva?

-Canva is a graphic design tool that works to simplify the process.
+Canva is a graphic design tool that works to simplify the process of digital design.
 As such, an account can easily be created and everything works either via a web browser or on the iOS or Android apps.

 Canva allows for image editing and project-based learning using a simple drag-and-drop interface that works well even for younger students.
 From brainstorming as a group working collaboratively to individual project creation, it has lots of potential uses in the classroom.

-Canva is optimized for Chromebooks so even the more intensive image-based projects can be handled on most machines, with smooth interaction.
+Canva is optimized for Chromebooks so even the most intensive image-based projects can be handled on most machines, with smooth interaction.

 With more than 250,000 template available, starting and progressing through a topic is very easy, even for those new to the platform.
 Stock photos, videos, and graphics are also available, with hundreds of thousands of choices from which to pick.
 All those numbers go even higher if you pay, but more on that below.